harshal2030/EasyTeach/README.md

 - Register or log in to your account.
 - Navigate through the dashboard and create or join a class.
 - Collaborate, teach, and learn

+You can also use the mobile app available on [Google Play](https://play.google.com/store/apps/details?id=com.hcodes.easyteach)